 - 1 teaspoon salt

 - 1/4 cup lime juice

 - Warm the oil in a large pot over medium heat.
 Add the vegetables and stir to coat.
 Cook, stirring frequently, until they are just starting to soften, about 10 minutes.
 Stir in the garlic, tomatoes, beans, salt, cumin, and corn.
 Add the stock and bring to a boil.
 Reduce to a simmer and let cook for about 30 minutes, or until the vegetables are completely cooked through.
+Stir in the lime juice.
 Serve warm topped with shredded cheese, sour cream, hot sauce, and/or avocado.

 To store: Let cool completely and store in the fridge in air tight containers for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the fridge before using.